Canadian Gambling Laws

 If we’re talking about gambling laws in Canada then we have to discuss the Kahnawake Gaming Commission.
 For those of you that don’t know, Kahnawake is a Mohawk Territory just outside Montreal.
 This territory exists outside of the jurisdiction of Canadian gambling laws.
 And so, the Kahnawake Gaming Commission was born.

 This gaming commission is able to license online casinos as long as they do business from within Kahnawake.
 For instance, one of the casinos we recommended, Mummys Gold Casino, is authorized to operate by the commission.

 There have been many eyebrows raised about the legality of the commission operating within Canada.
-What many may not understand is that Kahnawake is regarded as its own sovereign nation, and is not actually controlled by Canadian laws.
+What many don’t understand is that Kahnawake is regarded as its own sovereign nation, and is not actually controlled by Canadian laws.
 Under their own laws, the gaming commission is perfectly legal.

 Sources for Canadian Gambling Laws

 - Sheppard, R. R., & Smith, G. J. (2006, February 7).
 Gambling.
 Retrieved November 28, 2019, from https://www.thecanadianencyclopedia.ca/en/article/gambling.

 - Hincer, Osler, Hoskin & Harcourt LLP, I. (2016, November 1).
 Gaming in Canada: overview.
 Retrieved November 28, 2019, from https://uk.practicallaw.thomsonreuters.com/6-635-9706?transitionType=Default&contextData=(sc.Default)&firstPage=true&bhcp=1.

 Yes—As a player, you can play at any online casino that is licensed by its home country.
 However, if you’re looking to start an online casino or sports betting site, you legally cannot as that is controlled by provincial governing bodies.